Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

-On Saturday, Keibert Ruiz (.561 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 4:10 PM ET.
+Keibert Ruiz -- with a slugging percentage of .561 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Miami Marlins, with JT Chargois on the mound, on August 27 at 1:40 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent appearance against the Marlins.
+He had two hits (going 2-for-5 with an RBI) in his most recent appearance against the Marlins.

 Keibert Ruiz Game Info & Props vs. the Marlins